citrix/citrix-daas-rest-go/citrixorchestration/docs/ProvisionedVirtualMachineSearchResponseModel.md

 `func (o *ProvisionedVirtualMachineSearchResponseModel) UnsetOperationEvents()`

 UnsetOperationEvents ensures that no value is present for OperationEvents, not even an explicit nil
+### GetResourcePoolName

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetResourcePoolName() string`

+GetResourcePoolName returns the ResourcePoolName field if non-nil, zero value otherwise.

+### GetResourcePoolNameOk

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetResourcePoolNameOk() (*string, bool)`

+GetResourcePoolNameOk returns a tuple with the ResourcePoolName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResourcePoolName

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetResourcePoolName(v string)`

+SetResourcePoolName sets ResourcePoolName field to given value.

+### HasResourcePoolName

+`func (o *ProvisionedVirtualMachineSearchResponseModel) HasResourcePoolName() bool`

+HasResourcePoolName returns a boolean if a field has been set.

+### SetResourcePoolNameNil

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetResourcePoolNameNil(b bool)`

+ SetResourcePoolNameNil sets the value for ResourcePoolName to be an explicit nil

+### UnsetResourcePoolName
+`func (o *ProvisionedVirtualMachineSearchResponseModel) UnsetResourcePoolName()`

+UnsetResourcePoolName ensures that no value is present for ResourcePoolName, not even an explicit nil
+### GetResourcePoolId

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetResourcePoolId() string`

+GetResourcePoolId returns the ResourcePoolId field if non-nil, zero value otherwise.

+### GetResourcePoolIdOk

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetResourcePoolIdOk() (*string, bool)`

+GetResourcePoolIdOk returns a tuple with the ResourcePoolId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResourcePoolId

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetResourcePoolId(v string)`

+SetResourcePoolId sets ResourcePoolId field to given value.

+### HasResourcePoolId

+`func (o *ProvisionedVirtualMachineSearchResponseModel) HasResourcePoolId() bool`

+HasResourcePoolId returns a boolean if a field has been set.

+### SetResourcePoolIdNil

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetResourcePoolIdNil(b bool)`

+ SetResourcePoolIdNil sets the value for ResourcePoolId to be an explicit nil

+### UnsetResourcePoolId
+`func (o *ProvisionedVirtualMachineSearchResponseModel) UnsetResourcePoolId()`

+UnsetResourcePoolId ensures that no value is present for ResourcePoolId, not even an explicit nil
+### GetNetworkMaps

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetNetworkMaps() []ProvisionedVirtualMachineNetworkMapSearchResponseModel`

+GetNetworkMaps returns the NetworkMaps field if non-nil, zero value otherwise.

+### GetNetworkMapsOk

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetNetworkMapsOk() (*[]ProvisionedVirtualMachineNetworkMapSearchResponseModel, bool)`

+GetNetworkMapsOk returns a tuple with the NetworkMaps field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetworkMaps

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetNetworkMaps(v []ProvisionedVirtualMachineNetworkMapSearchResponseModel)`

+SetNetworkMaps sets NetworkMaps field to given value.

+### HasNetworkMaps

+`func (o *ProvisionedVirtualMachineSearchResponseModel) HasNetworkMaps() bool`

+HasNetworkMaps returns a boolean if a field has been set.

+### SetNetworkMapsNil

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetNetworkMapsNil(b bool)`

+ SetNetworkMapsNil sets the value for NetworkMaps to be an explicit nil

+### UnsetNetworkMaps
+`func (o *ProvisionedVirtualMachineSearchResponseModel) UnsetNetworkMaps()`

+UnsetNetworkMaps ensures that no value is present for NetworkMaps, not even an explicit nil
+### GetCurrentProvisioningSchemeVersion

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetCurrentProvisioningSchemeVersion() int32`

+GetCurrentProvisioningSchemeVersion returns the CurrentProvisioningSchemeVersion field if non-nil, zero value otherwise.

+### GetCurrentProvisioningSchemeVersionOk

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetCurrentProvisioningSchemeVersionOk() (*int32, bool)`

+GetCurrentProvisioningSchemeVersionOk returns a tuple with the CurrentProvisioningSchemeVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCurrentProvisioningSchemeVersion

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetCurrentProvisioningSchemeVersion(v int32)`

+SetCurrentProvisioningSchemeVersion sets CurrentProvisioningSchemeVersion field to given value.

+### HasCurrentProvisioningSchemeVersion

+`func (o *ProvisionedVirtualMachineSearchResponseModel) HasCurrentProvisioningSchemeVersion() bool`

+HasCurrentProvisioningSchemeVersion returns a boolean if a field has been set.

+### GetPowerState

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetPowerState() PowerState`

+GetPowerState returns the PowerState field if non-nil, zero value otherwise.

+### GetPowerStateOk

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetPowerStateOk() (*PowerState, bool)`

+GetPowerStateOk returns a tuple with the PowerState field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPowerState

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetPowerState(v PowerState)`

+SetPowerState sets PowerState field to given value.

+### HasPowerState

+`func (o *ProvisionedVirtualMachineSearchResponseModel) HasPowerState() bool`

+HasPowerState returns a boolean if a field has been set.

+### GetHypervisorConnectionId

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetHypervisorConnectionId() string`

+GetHypervisorConnectionId returns the HypervisorConnectionId field if non-nil, zero value otherwise.

+### GetHypervisorConnectionIdOk

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetHypervisorConnectionIdOk() (*string, bool)`

+GetHypervisorConnectionIdOk returns a tuple with the HypervisorConnectionId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHypervisorConnectionId

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetHypervisorConnectionId(v string)`

+SetHypervisorConnectionId sets HypervisorConnectionId field to given value.

+### HasHypervisorConnectionId

+`func (o *ProvisionedVirtualMachineSearchResponseModel) HasHypervisorConnectionId() bool`

+HasHypervisorConnectionId returns a boolean if a field has been set.

+### SetHypervisorConnectionIdNil

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetHypervisorConnectionIdNil(b bool)`

+ SetHypervisorConnectionIdNil sets the value for HypervisorConnectionId to be an explicit nil

+### UnsetHypervisorConnectionId
+`func (o *ProvisionedVirtualMachineSearchResponseModel) UnsetHypervisorConnectionId()`

+UnsetHypervisorConnectionId ensures that no value is present for HypervisorConnectionId, not even an explicit nil
+### GetPropertyUpdateWindowStart

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetPropertyUpdateWindowStart() string`

+GetPropertyUpdateWindowStart returns the PropertyUpdateWindowStart field if non-nil, zero value otherwise.

+### GetPropertyUpdateWindowStartOk

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetPropertyUpdateWindowStartOk() (*string, bool)`

+GetPropertyUpdateWindowStartOk returns a tuple with the PropertyUpdateWindowStart field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPropertyUpdateWindowStart

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetPropertyUpdateWindowStart(v string)`

+SetPropertyUpdateWindowStart sets PropertyUpdateWindowStart field to given value.

+### HasPropertyUpdateWindowStart

+`func (o *ProvisionedVirtualMachineSearchResponseModel) HasPropertyUpdateWindowStart() bool`

+HasPropertyUpdateWindowStart returns a boolean if a field has been set.

+### SetPropertyUpdateWindowStartNil

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetPropertyUpdateWindowStartNil(b bool)`

+ SetPropertyUpdateWindowStartNil sets the value for PropertyUpdateWindowStart to be an explicit nil

+### UnsetPropertyUpdateWindowStart
+`func (o *ProvisionedVirtualMachineSearchResponseModel) UnsetPropertyUpdateWindowStart()`

+UnsetPropertyUpdateWindowStart ensures that no value is present for PropertyUpdateWindowStart, not even an explicit nil
+### GetPropertyUpdateWindowEnd

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetPropertyUpdateWindowEnd() string`

+GetPropertyUpdateWindowEnd returns the PropertyUpdateWindowEnd field if non-nil, zero value otherwise.

+### GetPropertyUpdateWindowEndOk

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetPropertyUpdateWindowEndOk() (*string, bool)`

+GetPropertyUpdateWindowEndOk returns a tuple with the PropertyUpdateWindowEnd field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPropertyUpdateWindowEnd

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetPropertyUpdateWindowEnd(v string)`

+SetPropertyUpdateWindowEnd sets PropertyUpdateWindowEnd field to given value.

+### HasPropertyUpdateWindowEnd

+`func (o *ProvisionedVirtualMachineSearchResponseModel) HasPropertyUpdateWindowEnd() bool`

+HasPropertyUpdateWindowEnd returns a boolean if a field has been set.

+### SetPropertyUpdateWindowEndNil

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetPropertyUpdateWindowEndNil(b bool)`

+ SetPropertyUpdateWindowEndNil sets the value for PropertyUpdateWindowEnd to be an explicit nil

+### UnsetPropertyUpdateWindowEnd
+`func (o *ProvisionedVirtualMachineSearchResponseModel) UnsetPropertyUpdateWindowEnd()`

+UnsetPropertyUpdateWindowEnd ensures that no value is present for PropertyUpdateWindowEnd, not even an explicit nil
+### GetSupportedPowerActions

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetSupportedPowerActions() []SupportedPowerAction`

+GetSupportedPowerActions returns the SupportedPowerActions field if non-nil, zero value otherwise.

+### GetSupportedPowerActionsOk

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetSupportedPowerActionsOk() (*[]SupportedPowerAction, bool)`

+GetSupportedPowerActionsOk returns a tuple with the SupportedPowerActions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSupportedPowerActions

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetSupportedPowerActions(v []SupportedPowerAction)`

+SetSupportedPowerActions sets SupportedPowerActions field to given value.

+### HasSupportedPowerActions

+`func (o *ProvisionedVirtualMachineSearchResponseModel) HasSupportedPowerActions() bool`

+HasSupportedPowerActions returns a boolean if a field has been set.

+### SetSupportedPowerActionsNil

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetSupportedPowerActionsNil(b bool)`

+ SetSupportedPowerActionsNil sets the value for SupportedPowerActions to be an explicit nil

+### UnsetSupportedPowerActions
+`func (o *ProvisionedVirtualMachineSearchResponseModel) UnsetSupportedPowerActions()`

+UnsetSupportedPowerActions ensures that no value is present for SupportedPowerActions, not even an explicit nil
+### GetInMaintenanceMode

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetInMaintenanceMode() bool`

+GetInMaintenanceMode returns the InMaintenanceMode field if non-nil, zero value otherwise.

+### GetInMaintenanceModeOk

+`func (o *ProvisionedVirtualMachineSearchResponseModel) GetInMaintenanceModeOk() (*bool, bool)`

+GetInMaintenanceModeOk returns a tuple with the InMaintenanceMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInMaintenanceMode

+`func (o *ProvisionedVirtualMachineSearchResponseModel) SetInMaintenanceMode(v bool)`

+SetInMaintenanceMode sets InMaintenanceMode field to given value.

+### HasInMaintenanceMode

+`func (o *ProvisionedVirtualMachineSearchResponseModel) HasInMaintenanceMode() bool`

+HasInMaintenanceMode returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)